 At the edge of town, you see a recreation of the legendary scene of Sephiroth standing amidst the fire of Nibelheim he just created, after which he walks off into the mountains.
 This causes Zack’s DMW to be tweaked, as often happens in the game, although in this case it ironically makes it more likely for Zack to use Sephiroth’s attacks!
 Feel the inspiration!
 You follow the path up the mountain to the reactor.
-The game basically erases a room from the reactor in both previous sequences and now, which means it also skips what happens in that room in FFVII: you find Tifa mourning over the body of her father, and declaring that Shinra is to blame for all of this, after which she picks up Sephiroth’s sword, the Masamune, and charges after him.
+By the way, Crisis Core basically erased a room from the reactor, which means it now has to skip what happens in that room during FFVII: you find Tifa mourning over the body of her father, and declaring that Shinra is to blame for all of this, after which she picks up Sephiroth’s sword, the Masamune, and charges after him.
 These are pretty serious changes (which continue below), and I can’t decide if they were cut to cut down the scenes for narrative reasons… or if they were just trying to avoid rendering Tifa’s father.

 We skip another FFVII scene where Sephiroth retrieves his sword and cuts Tifa, simply having Zack arrive on scene and finding Tifa unconscious.
 And oh no!
 Sephiroth destroyed her magnificent hat!
-Tifa, seething at her hatred for Shinra (now presumably caused by the destruction of town?), pulls away from Zack and starts ranting about her hatred after the fact, which I suppose is better than nothing.
+Tifa, seething at her hatred for Shinra (no longer focused on the death of her father in this version due to the edit!), pulls away from Zack and starts ranting about her hatred after the fact, which I suppose is better than nothing.
 Furious, Zack makes the rational conclusion that Sephiroth is in the JENOVA room and breaks down the door with his Buster Sword.
 The game gets a giggle out of me here by subtly implying there’s a hallway between the two rooms that was never there in FFVII (the two rooms were directly connected, as far as I can tell).
 Why add this new hallway?
-Because no one slashed down the door down in FFVII, and this new hallway was the only way Crisis Core could explain Sephiroth not fucking hearing that.
+Easy: because no one slashed down the door down in FFVII, and this new hallway was the only way Crisis Core could explain Sephiroth not fucking hearing that.

 Curiously, when Sephiroth uses his special attacks in this battle, he addressed Zack as a “traitor.”
-This is a little odd, given that in FFVII, we learn that his big beef with Zack, Nibelheim… frankly everybody… is the fact that they’re humans.
+This is an odd choice of word, given that in FFVII, we learn that his big beef with Zack, Nibelheim… frankly everybody… is the fact that they’re humans.
 It’s not like Zack, say, “became a human later on” or something.
 Nitpicking, I know.

 Sephiroth knocks Zack back into the original room with the monster-filled pods, and then turns his back to go fetch Jenova, even though, for all he knows, Zack is still alive back there.
 Sure enough, someone comes up behind him, but it’s not Zack like you might expect, but Cloud, who collects the Buster Sword and runs Sephiroth through.
 Which is kind of impressive, because that is not a stabbing sword!
 Sephiroth just sort of turns around after Cloud removes the blade, as though he didn’t have a giant Buster Sword-shaped hole in his chest, but finally collapses after an exaggerated pause.
 Cloud then also turns his back on Sephiroth, without checking to make sure he’s dead.
 Or as I put in my notes: “Crisis Core: Where everyone is stupid.”
 Naturally, Sephiroth arrives in the next room carrying Jenova’s head, a rather garish decision but I suppose one that makes a certain degree of twisted sense, given that he probably can’t carry her whole body in his condition.